What is Separate Property in Arizona?

 Transmuting Separate Property Into Community Property

-Arizona community property laws also permit a claim that a spouse has transmuted their separate property into community property.
+Arizona community property laws also permit a claim that a spouse has converted their separate property into community property.
 This concept is similar to commingling.
 A person transmutes their separate property into community property when they demonstrate an intention to give their separate property to the community.
-A good example of this is when a spouse uses their sole and separate money to purchase a home that is then titled in the name of both spouses.
+A good example of this is when a spouse uses their separate money to purchase a home that is then titled in the name of both spouses.

 The Arizona Court of Appeals in the case of Noble v.
-Noble discussed how separate property can turn into community property.
+Noble discussed how separate property could turn into community property.
 In the Noble case, the wife used her separate property to purchase two properties, which she titled in both her and her husband’s name.
 That act changed her separate property interests into a community property asset.

 Community Liens For Increase in Value of a Separate Asset in Arizona

 The Arizona Supreme Court in the cases of Cockrill v.
 Cockrill and Nace v.
-Nace discussed the issue of whether the increase in value of separate property during a marriage created a community lien against the separate property.
-The distinction is that any increase in value of the separate property due to the efforts of the spouse(s) during the marriage is community property to be divided by the trial court.
+Nace discussed the issue of whether the increase in the value of separate property during a marriage created a community lien against the separate property.
+The distinction is that any increase in the value of the separate property due to the efforts of the spouse(s) during the marriage is community property to be divided by the trial court.

 The Arizona Court of Appeals decision in Baum v.
 Baum addressed whether the increase in the value of the stock of a sole and separate business could be considered community property.
 The Court of Appeals followed the same reasoning as it did with profits from a sole and separate business in other cases, which is it depends upon whether the increase was due to the efforts of either spouse and whether the community has already been fairly compensated for those efforts through salary or other payments to the community.